Instant Pot Barbacoa Beef (Pressure Cooker)

 If you like cumin and spicy food, then you’ll love Barbacoa Beef.
 Spicy shredded beef braised in a blend of chipotle adobo, cumin, cloves, garlic and oregano.

 This was a recipe request I was glad to make inspired by Chipotle’s.
 In my opinion, this Barbacoa beef is better than Chipotle!
-I serve this over cilantro lime rice (I make it with brown rice too) and top it with corn salsa, a must (extra calories of course)!
-These would also make great beef tacos, enjoy!!
+I serve this burrito bowl style over cilantro lime rice (I make it with brown rice too) and top it with corn salsa, a must (extra calories of course)!
+These would also make great beef tacos, burritos!!
 If beef is not your thing, check out more Instant Pot recipes here.

 Seems like everyone bought an Instant Pot (affil link) last week on Amazon Prime Day.
 I got mine last Christmas, but I’ve been using my stove top pressure cooker for years and love it because it cuts down the cooking time in half.
 This recipe was originally written for a conventional pressure cooker, but I just updated it for both!
 If you don’t have a pressure cooker, you can still make this in a Dutch oven cooked on low a few hours or even in the slow cooker.

 One thing I should mention, 2 tablespoons of chipotle peppers will be mild in heat, 4 tablespoons will be very spicy, use your judgment depending on how hot you like your food.

 - 1 lime, juice

 - 2-4 tbsp chiptoles in adobo sauce, to taste

 - 3 lbs beef eye of round or bottom round roast, all fat trimmed